jeremywanjohi/ecolocator/README.md

 #### Key Files:
 #### Backend
 `ecolocator-backend/src/index.js`:
--The main entry point for the backend server.
+- The main entry point for the backend server.
--Sets up Express, connects to the database, and starts the server.
+- Sets up Express, connects to the database, and starts the server.